mitranim/emerge/readme.md

 * Non-plain objects (`new class {}`, `Object.create({})`)

 Non-data references are considered outside the scope of Emerge, and treated atomically.
 Emerge includes and replaces them wholesale.
-This let you use Emerge for trees of any kind, even non-data.
+This lets you use Emerge for trees of any kind, even non-data.

 ## Compatibility